pfrazee/vitra/README.md

 ```

 We just violated the contract by setting the counter back to 1.
 This particular violation is an unprompted change -- no operation caused this write -- but if the executor had responded to an operation with the wrong changes, or skipped over an operation, or tried to unpublish a change, it would be caught the same way.

+## License

+Vitra is copyright 2022 Blue Link Labs.
+We're currently deciding how to license Vitra and have not set a FOSS license yet, though we intend to (sorry!).
+We're currently considering a less liberal license such as AGPL.

 ## Future improvements